 Without at all advocating the modern theatre, I must yet remark, that much of this reasoning of Cyprian is not applicable to our times; though it was loudly called for by the state of things in his own.
-Women not being permitted to appear on the stage, all the female parts were sustained by men; there was a degree of licentiousness and obscenity in the representations of many pieces, which would not now be tolerated on the stage of the most abandoned cities: and above all, the drama was so intimately linked with idolatry, that a Christian could not have taken his part in it, consistently with his duty to God, even though there were no other and more direct immorality, inseparable from the profession of a player4.
-Still, however, it will be obvious

-9 The profession of an actor was always by the Primitive Church held to be inconsistent with true religion In the that the moral question and its solution is not now wholly different from that which Eucratius put to Cyprian, and Cyprian's answer.
+Women not being permitted to appear on the stage, all the female parts were sustained by men; there was a degree of licentiousness and obscenity in the representations of many pieces, which would not now be tolerated on the stage of the most abandoned cities: and above all, the drama was so intimately linked with idolatry, that a Christian could not have taken his part in it, consistently with his duty to God, even though there were no other and more direct immorality, inseparable from the profession of a player.
+Still, however, it will be obvious that the moral question and its solution is not now wholly different from that which Eucratius put to Cyprian, and Cyprian's answer.
 If the general tendency of the stage, as it is now conducted, be deleterious to the public principles and morals, we need not doubt on which side such an one as Cyprian should and would place the weight of his authority.